 Falling column hazard!
 Properly support the columns during installation.
 Do not assume that the bolted connection on the carriage and wheelblocks will prevent the columns from falling.

-Raise and secure the 2nd column, repeating the same procedures outlined on Section 12, page 5 through page 8.
+To raise and secure the 2nd column, repeat the same procedures outlined on Section 12, page 5 through page 8.

-- Insert the Wheelblocks and Optional Carriage Tensioner
+- Insert the Wheelblocks

 - Attach the Upper Wheelblock

 - Attach the Lower Wheelblock